william-hu-codes/react-audubon/README.md

 ### Step 1.
 Install React Router

-To set up your project to use React Router, you'll need to install it, import the BrowserRouter component, and then use that component to wrap the App component in the index.js file exactly in the same way that we did it during the [lecture](https://git.generalassemb.ly/sei-921/react-router/blob/master/README.md#importing-dependencies).
+To set up your project to use React Router, you'll need to install it, import the BrowserRouter component, and then use that component to wrap the App component in the index.js file in the same way that we did it during the [lecture](https://git.generalassemb.ly/sei-1213/react-router/blob/master/README.md#importing-dependencies).

 1. Use the npm command to install `react-router-dom`.
 1. In the index.js file `import { BrowserRouter as Router } from 'react-router-dom'`.